 1. Create a temporary test project using second template

 2. Proceed to AfterAppInit event and copy all code there.
 Close temporary project without saving.

 3. Go to your original project and paste this code to the end of AfterAppInit event.

-Use the option Create human-readable labels for the database fields to convert field names into the more human readable format.
+Use Create human-readable labels for the database fields option to convert field names into the more human readable format.
 For example, if this option is enabled, the field name id will be displayed as Id, last_name as Last Name, FirstName as First Name etc.

-Use the option Synchronize the database on each project load to enable/disable automatic database synchronization.
+Use Synchronize the database on each project load option to enable/disable automatic database synchronization.
 We recommend to use this option for small or local databases.
 For more information about database synchronization, see Datasource tables: Synchronize database.

 To increase or decrease the files upload speed, change the number of FTP upload connections.

-Enable Autocomplete option enables Intellisense that provides autocomplete popups and function calltips in the Event Editor.
+Enable Autocomplete option enables Intellisense that provides autocomplete popups and function calltips in Event Editor.

 Exclude system tables option excludes system tables from the list of tables for Users table, Lookup tables etc.

 Use Always add database wrappers option to add wrappers to all names of fields and tables.
 When this option is disabled, database wrappers will be added only to the field names containing spaces and service field names.